zzzprojects/docs/entityframework.net/pages/model/one-to-many-relationship.md

 [Try it](https://dotnetfiddle.net/moGbUs)

-All these conventions produces the same result in the database.
+All these conventions produce the same result in the database.

 ### Using Fluent API